 The competition is open to all University of Surrey academic and research staff.
 PGRs are welcome to apply with a member of staff as a co-applicant.
 The scheme is funded by the University of Surrey.

-Applications should be made before the deadline of 22 October 2021 for workshops taking place before the end of July 2022.
-Applicants will be notified of the outcome in early December 2021.
+Applications should be made before the deadline of 20 October 2023 for workshops taking place before the end of July 2024.
+Applicants will be notified of the outcome in December 2023.

 The successful bids will each be awarded:

 - A grant of up to £3,500 towards the cost of running a face-to-face or a hybrid workshop.
 This may be used to pay for conference facilities, event assistance (further details from IAS Coordinator), programme brochure, publication of proceedings, participants’ travel and accommodation if required.
 We suggest you charge registration fees to raise additional funds.
 In addition, face-to-face workshops should have less then 40 participants.
 Our experience is that 35 is the ideal number.

 - A grant of up to £500 towards the cost of running a virtual workshop.
 This may be used to pay to pay for administrative assistance and event moderation.
 We suggest you do not charge registration fees for online events.

 - Some assistance with the administration of the meeting (Please also refer to the guidelines for general information on organising a workshop).

 Organisers should only bid for the maximum if they can fully justify that expenditure.
 We expect most bids to be for very much less.